markmanx/isoflow/README.md

 - `npm install isoflow @isoflow/isopacks`

 See our [documentation](https://isoflow.io/docs) for more information.

-## CodeSandbox demo
-Demo the latest version of Isoflow Community Edition on [CodeSandbox](https://codesandbox.io/p/sandbox/github/markmanx/isoflow).
-The sandbox will always be synced with the `main` branch on the Github repo, and also includes the latest version of the developer documentation.

 ## Professional support
 For professional support, please consider purchasing a license for Isoflow Pro.
 Isoflow Pro includes additional features and support options.
 For more information, visit [isoflow.io](https://isoflow.io).